HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/apis/hcl_experience_api/openapi_example_API_calls.md

     `{ "username": "wpsadmin", "password": "wpsadmin" }`

-3. Access **GET** mediatypes to verify the if SVG file type is available and enabled:
+3. Access **GET** mediatypes to verify if the SVG file type is available and enabled by going to the following URL:

     `https://<domain>/dx/api/dam/v1/mediatypes`

-    Sample disabled SVG entry.
+    Here is an example of a disabled SVG entry:

     {
             "id": "973422667d9d4b9ed6d668db017ba049",